kkolyan/busyecs/README.md

 # About
 Busy ECS - extremely nice (and most likely slow) ECS framework.
-Intended to use [LeoECS Lite](https://github.com/Leopotam/ecslite) under the hood as the component storage engine.
+Uses [LeoECS Lite](https://github.com/Leopotam/ecslite) under the hood as the component storage engine.

 # Goals
 Nice looking code at any price.